jdblischak/r-intermediate-altmetrics/09-rmarkdown.md

 Now we have the example R Markdown file open.
 The first thing you'll notice at the top is a header which includes your name, the title of the document, the date, and a field called output.
-This header tells the package knitr some information it might need about your document, including what format you want the final report rendered in.
+This header tells the package rmarkdown some information it might need about your document, including what format you want the final report rendered in.

 The next thing you'll notice is white space with some text describing an R Markdown document.
 White space in this document represents text of the report you would like to display.
 You can put anything here describing your analysis, results, etc. and it will be recognized as text and not R code.
 This white space is interpreted as Markdown language, so you can use any of the tricks we learned in the last lesson to make lists, bold certain words, or create headers in your document.

-In this trial script, you'll see some of these markdown elements are used.
+In this trial script, you'll see how some of these markdown elements are used.
 For example, the word knit is in bolded (using asterisks), and there are code chucks near the bottom that say echo = FALSE.

 ![Demo R Markdown Document](fig/rmarkdown-demo-doc.png)

 In addition to the white space, you'll gray blocks that have ``` at the top and bottom.
 These are called chunks.
-If the start of a chunk has {r} at the end of the ticks, knitr will recognize the code in that chunk as R code and run it when rendering the HTML.
+If the start of a chunk has {r} at the end of the ticks, the code will be run and both it and its output will be displayed in the rendered HTML.
 In your R Markdown, the code will look like:

 <pre><code>```{r}